-Prices of homes have leveled from the steep declines of last year.
-In some areas, prices have gone up.
-When the public is questioned about the state of residential real estate today, a high percentage (23%) say they are ready to buy as soon as prices drop "a little more".
+When the public is questioned about the state of residential real estate today, a high percentage say they are ready to buy.
 We are very close to a recovery in real estate.
 If those "buyers" become convinced that prices are stabilized, the boom will begin.